mayankan/movie-recommender/README.md

 #### SIMILAR ITEMS BUILD NEIGHBOURHOOD ON THE BEHAVIOUR OF THE USERS.
 #### IT DOES NOT USE MOVIE’S CONTENT TO COMPARE THE USER ACTIVITY.

-##### Code implemented in this repository showcases all the above concepts with data pre-processing before it as it is required in every project before implementing any algorithm to make it work to it's optimum level.
+##### Note : Code implemented in this repository showcases all the above concepts with data pre-processing before it as it is required in every project before implementing any algorithm to make it work to it's optimum level.